 Salem Lutheran Church looking from the Southwest to the Northeast

 Pastors (Called and Interim) who served the Salem Congregation were Reverend S.P.A.
 Lindahl (1871), Reverend N.G.
 Bergenskold (1873-74), Reverend John Seleen (1875-76), Reverend Hakan Olson (1877-78), Reverend P.J.
 Sanden (1878-87), Reverend F.A.
 Bonander (1888-01), Reverend A.S.
 Segerhammer (1902-11), Reverend Gustaf Nyquist (1911-22), Reverend A.T.
 Train (1923-30), Reverend C.A.
-Julius (1932-42), Reverend Dr. Carl A. B. Swanson (1943-1957), Reverend Waldo C. Ekeberg (1957-1958) Reverend Alfred W. Lindberg (1958-64), Reverend George L. Search (1964-70), Reverend Vernon Swenson (1970-73), Reverend Reuben Carlson (1973-1974), Reverend Charles Hanson (1974-84), Reverend Paul Johnson (1984-1985), Reverend Clifford Swanson (1986-92) Reverend Sverrer Lundh (1992-96), Reverend Harlan Stutheit (1996-00), Reverend Stanley Floth (2000-2002), Reverend Milton Olson (2000-2002), Reverend Kristin Kuempel (2002-2005), Reverend Christine Iverson (2005-2007), Reverend Charlene Barnes (2007-2012), Reverend Dr. Mark Rich (2012-2103), Reverend Russell Glaser (2013 – 2014), Reverend Matthew Durance (2014-2017), Reverend Cynthia Cone (2018-present).
+Julius (1932-42), Reverend Dr. Carl A. B. Swanson (1943-1957), Reverend Waldo C. Ekeberg (1957-1958) Reverend Alfred W. Lindberg (1958-64), Reverend George L. Search (1964-70), Reverend Vernon Swenson (1970-73), Reverend Reuben Carlson (1973-1974), Reverend Charles Hanson (1974-84), Reverend Paul Johnson (1984-1985), Reverend Clifford Swanson (1986-91) Reverend Sverrer Lundh (1991-94), Reverend Harlan Stutheit (1996-00), Reverend Stanley Floth (2000-2002), Reverend Milton Olson (2000-2002), Reverend Kristin Kuempel (2002-2005), Reverend Christine Iverson (2005-2007), Reverend Charlene Barnes (2007-2012), Reverend Dr. Mark Rich (2012-2103), Reverend Russell Glaser (2013 – 2014), Reverend Matthew Durance (2014-2017), Reverend Cynthia Cone (2018-April 2022), David Winquist, Parish Ministry Associate (May 2022 to present), Reverend Jeff Swanson, Interim Pastor (accepted Interim Schedule on May 2023 for a limited schedule).
 There have been 95+ Pastors and Laity and Supply who have served the Salem congregation from 1874 through today.

 Our congregation experienced organizational changes in its history On June 5, 1960, the Augustana Synod (which was national church that was founded by Swedish emigrants in 1848) merged with three other Lutheran Church bodies to form the Lutheran Church in America (LCA).
 Thus, the Augustana was not a Synod of the LCA at the time.
 The official names of the four which merged were: The American Evangelical Lutheran Church, The Augustana Evangelical Lutheran Church, The Finnish Evangelical Lutheran Church in America, and the United Lutheran Church in America.
 At the same time, four other church bodies also merged to create the American Evangelical Lutheran Church.
 They were the: American Lutheran Church, The Evangelical Lutheran Church, The Lutheran Free Church, and The United Evangelical Lutheran Church.
 Then on January 1, 1988, the Lutheran Church in America (LCA) and The American Lutheran Church (ALC) merged to create the Evangelical Lutheran Church in America (ELCA).
 The third group to join the ELCA was a group known as Seminex which broke off from the Lutheran Church, Missouri Synod.
 It was known as the Association of Evangelical Lutheran Churches.
 Salem Lutheran’s Pastor operated in a multiple Call Pastoral arrangement with Frieden’s Lutheran Church, Home KS (from the 1980’s until it closed in 2010) and with New Hope Lutheran Church, Onaga, KS until 2017 (when Salem voted to join Lutheran Congregations in Mission for Christ/North American Lutheran Church and New Hope remained rostered with ELCA).
 Salem Lutheran began a new history as a rostered LCMC/NALC congregation after September, 2017.